gedw99/cloudflare-pages-build-per-branch-demo/scripts/README.md

 Root README.md

 - gen off the Control Plane using a local git hook that runs on a commit.
-The control pamne knows all relationships.
+The control plane knows all relationships.

 Build.sh